alpacahq/alpaca-trade-api-python/README.md

 numpy >= 1.20.0
 scipy >= 1.6.0
 ```
-The solution - manually install these package before installing alpaca-trade-api. e.g:
+The solution - manually install these package's before installing alpaca-trade-api. e.g:
 ```bash
 pip install pandas==1.1.5 numpy==1.19.4 scipy==1.5.4
 ```
-Also note that we do not limit the version of the websockets library, but we advice using
+Also note that we do not limit the version of the websockets library, but we advise using
 ```
 websockets>=9.0
 ```